 Treatment of effluent is pivotal in reducing the environmental impacts described above.
 However, the side effects of treating effluent with chlorine have been well established in the literature.
 Chlorine gas, generated through a process of electrolysis, is toxic to most organisms and is used to sterilise the final effluent (i.e. kill bacteria and other pathogens present in the effluent) before it is released into settling ponds or the environment.
-Chlorine breaks down naturally through reaction with organic matter and in the presence of sunlight, but should not exceed a concentration 0.25 mg/l in terms of the revised General and Special Standard (Government Notice No. 20526 -8 October 1999) promulgated under the NWA.
+Chlorine breaks down naturally through reaction with organic matter and in the presence of sunlight, but should not exceed a concentration 0.25 mg/l in terms of the revised General and Special Standard (Government Notice No. 36820 -6

+September 2013) promulgated under the NWA.
 Furthermore, chlorine, while disinfecting the effluent, produces a range of toxic disinfection by-products (DBPs) through its reactions with organic compounds (Richardson et al. 2007, la Farré et al. 2008, Sedlak & von Gunten, 2011).

-Management of treated effluent in Saldanha Bay
+3.4.3.2 Management of treated effluent in Saldanha Bay

-There are two Wastewater Treatment Works (WWTW) that release treated effluent into Saldanha/Langebaan marine environment, namely the Saldanha WWTW and the Langebaan WWTW (Figure 3.19).
-Twenty seven sewage pump stations in Langebaan are situated throughout the town, many of which are near the edge of the lagoon and 16 sewage pump stations are located in Saldanha Bay (Figure 3.19).
-Problems have been encountered when pump stations in Saldanha Bay overflow due to malfunction or power failures and raw sewage is released directly into Saldanha Bay.
-This was particularly dangerous to human health and also damaging to the sea-based mariculture sector in Saldanha, which relies on good water quality in the Bay.
-To address this issue, upgrades to the pump stations in Saldanha Bay commenced in 2012 and thus far ten pump station have been upgraded.
-This year, final upgrades will be implemented for the main pump station and several of the smaller ones will also be refurbished.
-Reportedly, the pump station in Pepper Bay recently overflowed several times due to electrical issues.
-Apart from improvements to this pump station, a backup generator will also be provided to further reduce the risk of overflow in the future (SBM, Gavin Williams, pers. comm.
-2014).
+There are two wastewater treatment works (WWTW) that release treated effluent into rivers which drain into the Saldanha/Langebaan marine environment, namely the Saldanha WWTW and the Langebaan WWTW (Figure 3.18.).
+Twenty seven sewage pump stations in Langebaan are situated throughout the town, many of which are near the edge of the lagoon and 16 sewage pump stations are located in Saldanha Bay (Figure 3.18.).
+Problems are encountered when pump stations in Saldanha Bay overflow due to malfunction or power failures and raw sewage is released directly into Saldanha Bay.
+This is particularly dangerous to human health and also damaging to the sea-based mariculture sector in Saldanha, which relies on good water quality in the Bay.
+To address this issue mechanical and electrical equipment upgrades to the pump stations in Saldanha Bay commenced in 2012 and thus far nearly all pump stations have been upgraded.
+Furthermore, the Saldanha main pump station, as well as two other stations situated along the coast have been fitted with emergency generators.
+Unfortunately these interventions have not solved the problem entirely as evidenced by a major spill event that occurred at the time this report was being finalised (Sep 2015, Figure 3.17) As part of this current financial year, upgrades will be done to the White City pump station in Saldanha as well as the main line in the White City area (SBM, Gavin Williams, pers. comm.
+2015).